April 2, 2021

 Refresh screens with announcements about visitor restrictions, construction relocations, holiday hours or paths to safety during an emergency situation.

-Where it’s appropriate in your hospital, digital signs can display a patient’s status to waiting family members, as well as clearly inform your staff of details from the patient’s EHR that can ensure continued success with your quality, safety and patient experience benchmarks.
+Where it’s appropriate in your hospital, digital signs can display a patient’s status to waiting family members, and keep them informed in the patient room.

 A video display of a natural environment with soothing sounds can create calming spaces in your hospital to help visitors manage anxiety and stress.3